syanth/gifcopier/README.md

 ## Instructions:

-- WindowS: Run install.cmd as Administrator.
+- Windows: Run install.cmd as Administrator.
 - MacOS: Run install.command.
 - Chrome for the time being will require you to manually install the .crx package included.
 - Go to chrome://extensions/, enable Developer Mode, and drag the .crx package onto the page.
+- You may need to restart Chrome
 - Now you can right click on a GIF or GIFV and copy it.

 ## Note: